 Gummies: Gummy vitamin supplements for kids come in all flavors, shapes, and characters.
 Is he into Avengers?
 Spiderman?
 Cars?
 Does she love Princesses?
 My little pony?
 Whatever their latest obsession is, there is a gummy vitamin for it.
 They taste good too!
 As an adult, I still choose the gummy option if it’s available.

 Take Smarty Pants supplements for kids for example.

 Nutritional Drink: Nutrition shake is a great vitamin supplement for kids.
-It contains all the vitamin they need in one delicious drink.
-By replacing a glass of milk or sugar beverage with a nutrition shake, you can ensure that your kids will get the nutrients they need.
+It contains all the vitamins they need in one delicious drink.
+By replacing a glass of milk or sugar beverage with a nutrition shake, you can make sure that your kids will get the nutrients they need.

 Here are a couple of great brands.

 Vitamin fortified food: I love this one because by feeding your child vitamin-fortified foods, you are promoting healthy eating habits and your kids don’t even know it!

 “The best nutrition-based strategy for promoting optimal health and reducing the risk of chronic disease is to wisely choose a wide variety of nutrient-rich foods.”American Dietetic Association